trychlos/pwix-tabbed/README.md

     - `navData`

-        An optional data context specific to be passed to the above `navTemplate`, defaulting to Tabbed data context.
+        An optional data context specific to be passed to the above `navTemplate`, defaulting to pane data context.

     - `navItemClasses`